erinosb/bash_notes/week6_answerkey.md

 >**$ fastq_to_fasta -i** *\<infile.fastq\>* **-o** *\<outfile.fa\>* #Note, there was a bug here before.
 It was previously misspelled as fastq_to_fastq.

-Write a script called fastqToFastq.sh that loops through all the fastq files in the directory htsf\_demo\_dataset and converts the fastq files to fasta files with the same root name but in a new folder:
+Write a script called fastqToFasta.sh that loops through all the fastq files in the directory htsf\_demo\_dataset and converts the fastq files to fasta files with the same root name but in a new folder:
 **Gm10847\_R1\_red\_head.fastq** will become **fasta_files/Gm10847\_R1\_red\_head.fa**

 NOTE: Test this to make sure how it works.
 Make sure to retain a copy of the .fastq files for the extra credit exercise below.